finos/spring-bot/symphony-api-spring-boot-starter/README.md

 }
 ```

 **Note**: By default, session and key manager tokens are handled for you in the created beans, hence those parameters are `null`.
-For more information on how this works,
-check out the `symphony-java-client-bindings` project.
+For more information on how this works, check out the `bindings` project.

 ## Use Case 2:  Multiple Identities / Multiple Pods